ComposableFi/cosmwasm-vm/docs/orchestrate/src/concepts/address-handlers.md

 # Address Handlers

 Throughout this documentation, you see that we always use `JunoApi`.
-But there are few other API's as well like `WasmApi`, `SubstrateApi`, etc. The only difference between this API's is how they handle the address generation, validation and canonicalization.
+But there are a few other APIs as well like `WasmApi`, `SubstrateApi`, etc. The only difference between these APIs is how they handle address generation, validation, and canonicalization.

-For example, Cosmos API's like `JunoApi` or `WasmApi` uses `Bech32` encoding and `JunoApi` uses `juno` as prefix and `WasmApi` uses `wasm` as prefix.
+For example, Cosmos APIs like `JunoApi` or `WasmApi` use `Bech32` encoding and `JunoApi` uses `juno` as the prefix and `WasmApi` uses `wasm` as the prefix.

 ## Creating your own Cosmos address handler